-Symptoms may occur at any time during the menstrual cycle.
+Symptoms for endometriosis may occur at any time during the menstrual cycle.
 Some women experience mild endometriosis with little or no pain.
 Pelvic pain that extends down to the legs during the menstrual cycle is common but some women experience a throbbing, gnawing and dragging pain and describe a feeling that their “insides” are being pulled down.
 This pain can range from mild to severe, sometimes so severe it can be disabling.
-Other symptoms include:

 - Pain during sexual intercourse.

 - Chronic tiredness.

 - Shooting rectal pain and pain during a bowel movement, usually due to bowel endometriosis.

 - Pain during ovulation.

 - Pain from adhesions (scar tissue) that bind the fallopian tubes, ovaries, uterus, bowels and bladder in ways that are painful to women all the time.